After a thrilling season, the NHL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Where did the Buffalo Sabres finish the season?

-The Buffalo Sabres finished the 2020-21 NHL season in 8th place in the East Division and last place in the NHL overall.
+The Buffalo Sabres finished the 2021-22 NHL season in 5th place in the Atlantic Division.

 How many games did the Buffalo Sabres win?